PhillipsAuctionHouse/seldon/README.md

 Seldon is the source for design guidelines, component documentation, and resources for building apps with the Phillips.com Design System.

+We use Storybook to document the components.
+Our storybook is hosted in Netlify at [here](https://phillips-seldon.netlify.app/?path=/docs/welcome--overview).

 ## Installation

 ```